VedantKh/odin-landing-page/README.md

 ## Description

 This landing page showcases fundamental web development skills including:
-- HTML5 semantic markup
+- Responsive layout that works on desktop and mobile devices
-- CSS Flexbox layout
+- Modern design with flexbox-based layouts
-- Responsive design principles
+- Clean and semantic HTML structure
-- Modern styling techniques
+- Custom styling with CSS

 ## Setup